StarOne01/PhraseNuX/README.md

 ### That's all installing

 Now it will ask for a master Password
-***(Note: This password will be used for decrypting and encrypting your password, you can change this anytime inside the program, ONLY IF YOU HAVE YOUR CURRENT PASSWORD, if you forgot your password YOU CAN'T RECOVER ANY OF YOUR PASSOWRDS)***
+***(Note: This password will be used for decrypting and encrypting your password, you can change this anytime inside the program, _only if you have your  current password_, if you forgot your password _You can't recover any of your passwords***

-***• DONOT INCLUDE ANY SPACES OR SYMBOLS IN YOUR PASSWORD THIS MAY CAUSE YOU TROUBLES***
+***• Donot include any spaces or symbols in your password _THIS MAY CAUSE YOU TROUBLES_***

 ***• Keep your passwords very long (atleast 50 chars)  and DONOT include any personal/guessable words to your password***